Table of Contents

 Next you can define the location where the aircraft is being generated.
 You can either select one of the pre-defined location or enter a custom degree (in relation to the current aircraft heading).

 Now enter the distance to the generated aircraft and the true airspeed it will be flying towards you.

 You can also define a relative altitude (by default it is generated exactly at the altitude your aircraft is currently at) and a vertical speed.

 Finally trigger the aircraft generation with the button

-Generate TCAS Aircraft and remove all previously generated aircraft with the button
+Generate Intruder Aircraft and remove all previously generated aircraft with the button

 Remove all Intruder Aircraft again.